BECOMING A PATRIOT SERIES

 When we become a child of God, our identity begins to formulate.
 Faith brings back the function of our soul as God designed, and life begins to align with Heaven's way of living.
 Essentially, our soul finally comes into the substance of our being.
 But something more and vital takes place.
 The heart of our life and purpose comes into being.
-From that point forth, everything we do and say begins to be formed by Faith.
+Everything we do and say begins to be formed by Faith from that point forth.

 Motion to Mature.

 Therefore, divine intersections come to us in life where we are always presented with two choices—cross over by Faith, or remain on the other side!
-Faith can also be illustrated this way.
-As we place a tent peg into our hands before driving it into the ground, there is no way to know whether it can be relied upon.
-Only after the storm has passed do you learn if this peg will hold.
+Faith can also be illustrated as we place a tent peg into our hands before driving it into the ground.
+There is no way to know whether it can be relied upon.
+After the storm has passed, you learn if this peg will hold.
 The same can be said for the first time we exercise our Faith!